yegle/pandas-website/index.rst

 Why not R?
 ~~~~~~~~~~

 First of all, we love open source R!
-It set a new bar for powerful data
+It is the most widely-used open source
-analysis, and provided some inspiration for *pandas* features.
-R users will be
+environment for statistical modeling and graphics, and provided some
-pleased to find this library adopts some of the best concepts of R, like the
+inspiration for *pandas* features.
+R users will be pleased to find this library
-foundational DataFrame.
-But *pandas* also seeks to solve some frustrations
+adopts some of the best concepts of R, like the foundational DataFrame.
+But
-common to R users.
+*pandas* also seeks to solve some frustrations common to R users.

 * R's data alignment and indexing functionality are very barebones, leaving
   much work to the user. *pandas* makes working with messy, irregularly indexed